Indigenous Education

 CULTURAL TRADITIONS AND PROTOCOLS

-Acknowledging the territory is performed at any important function such as a school assembly, awards night, graduation, a celebration including Aboriginal communities, etc. It may also be performed prior to an important meeting or presentation.
+Acknowledging the territory is performed at any important function such as a school assembly, awards night, graduation, a celebration including Indigenous communities, etc. It may also be performed prior to an important meeting or presentation.
 Acknowledging the territory is a way of honouring and showing respect for a group of people who have been living and working on this land from time immemorial.
 A “Welcome” to the territory is only offered by the First Nations people who are traditionally from the territory.
 Visitors, including everyone who is not a member of the traditional First Nation, would “acknowledge” the territory.

 Acknowledging Traditional Territory